-Creamy Butternut Squash Risotto, a classic Italian rice dish with arborio rice, Butternut squash puree, nutmeg, white wine and Parmesan cheese.
+Creamy Butternut Squash Risotto, a classic Italian rice dish with arborio rice, Butternut squash puree, nutmeg, white wine, and Parmesan cheese.
 Making restaurant-quality risotto rice at home is easy and takes only 30 minutes.

 Creamy Butternut Squash Risotto is a fancy restaurant-style dish that you can make at home in just 30 minutes.
 Perfect comfort food for fall and winter.
 Creamy buttery texture with a hint of sweetness from the Squash and a good amount of Parmesan cheese.
-For extra flavour, I prefer to add a splash of white wine to the risotto (Bonus is you can sip a glass of wine while cooking too).
+For extra flavor, I prefer to add a splash of white wine to the risotto (Bonus is you can sip a glass of wine while cooking too).

 And when you liked a dish so much, it has to be recreated at home.
 After a couple of tries, I got perfectly cooked risotto.
 To bring out little fall vibes, I made this butternut squash risotto last weekend.
 It turned too good and it appeared on our menu for two consecutive days.